-This bill requires boards and bureaus within the Department of Consumer Affairs, beginning July 1, 2024, to expedite license applications from active-duty military members participating in the Department of Defense's SkillBridge program.
+This bill requires boards and bureaus within the DCA, beginning July 1, 2024, to expedite license applications from active-duty military members participating in the Department of Defense's SkillBridge program.

 AB 1021 (Wicks, Chapter 274, Statutes of 2023)

 If federal law removes a controlled substance from Schedule I, allowing the substance to be prescribed under federal law, this bill authorizes the substance to be prescribed in California.
 This does not apply to cannabis or cannabis products.